blockbasenetwork/node/README.md

 3. The latest version of PostgreSQL (It should work fine with previous versions too)

+## Downloading the code
+To download the code and run the node follow the following steps:
+1. Create a folder where the code will be downloaded to

+2. Open a terminal on that folder and run `git clone https://github.com/blockbasenetwork/node.git`

 ## Configuring the Node
 Inside BlockBase.Node/appsettings.json you'll find all the settings you need to configure in order to run the BlockBase node.